Top

 Maintenance (Alimony)

-Maintenance, formally referred to as alimony, is a payment awarded as part of a divorce proceeding, usually as a monthly payment, from one spouse to another with the intent of supporting the receiving spouse financially.
+Maintenance, formally referred to as alimony, is a payment awarded as part of a divorce proceeding, usually as a monthly payment, from one spouse to another, with the intent of supporting the receiving spouse financially.

-Maintenance may be ordered by the court in various situations including where there is a large discrepancy in the earnings between the spouses so that the parties end up having a similar standard of living after the divorce.
+Maintenance may be ordered by the court in various situations, including where there is a large discrepancy in the earnings between the spouses so that the parties end up having a similar standard of living after the divorce.

-Alimony is tax-deductible for the paying party and reportable earnings for the beneficiary if the divorce was finalized on or before December 31, 2018.
+Alimony is tax-deductible for the paying party and reportable as earnings for the beneficiary if the divorce was finalized on or before December 31, 2018.
 If you divorced after January 1, 2019, or later, new amendments to the Tax Cuts and Jobs Act remove the tax deduction and reporting provisions.

 Do you have concerns about the alimony determination in your divorce?
 Discuss your options with our Chesterfield spousal maintenance lawyers.
 Give us a call at (636) 552-4841 today.